Robinsonade: Science fiction robinsonade

-Genre SF robinsonades naturally tend to be set on uninhabited planets or satellites rather than islands.
-The Moon is the location of Ralph Morris's proto-SF The Life and Wonderful Adventures of John Daniel (1751), and of John W Campbell Jr's paean to human inventiveness, The Moon is Hell (1950).
-A classic example of an SF robinsonade which has all the elements of the robinsonade proper is Tom Godwin's The Survivors, as well as J. G. Ballard's Concrete Island.
-A more recent example is Andy Weir's 2011 The Martian.
+Science fiction robinsonades tend to be set on uninhabited planets or satellites ("space robinsonade") rather than islands.
+The Moon is the location of Ralph Morris's "proto-SF" The Life and Wonderful Adventures of John Daniel (1751) which included "A Deſcription of a moſt ſurpriſing Engine, invented by his Son Jacob, on which he flew to the Moon" and of John W. Campbell's paean to human inventiveness, The Moon Is Hell!
+(1950).
+A popular venue of SF robinsonades is Mars, e.g., Rex Gordon's No Man Friday (1956) or Andy Weir's 2011 The Martian and its 2015 film adaptation.
 Joanna Russ' We Who Are About To...
-(1977) is a radical feminist objection to the entire genre.
+(1977) is a radical feminist objection to the genre.

-Sears List of Subject Headings recommends that librarians also catalog apocalyptic fiction —such as Cormac McCarthy's popular novel The Road, or even Robert A. Heinlein's Starship Troopers—as robinsonades.
+Sears List of Subject Headings recommends that librarians also catalog apocalyptic fiction—such as Cormac McCarthy's 2006 novel The Road, or Robert A. Heinlein's Starship Troopers (1959)—as robinsonades.

-Robinsonade in other media

-People stranded on a desert island is a common trope in other genres as well.